javascript-tutorial/en.javascript.info/7-network/05-fetch-api/article.md

 Normally, when a document is unloaded, all associated network requests are aborted.
 But `keepalive` option tells the browser to perform the request in background, even after it leaves the page.
 So it's essential for our request to succeed.

 - We can't send megabytes: the body limit for keepalive requests is 64kb.
-If we gather more data, we can send it out regularly, then there won't be a lot for the last request.
+    - If we gather more data, we can send it out regularly, then there won't be a lot for the "onunload" request.
+    - The limit is for all currently ongoing requests.
+So we cheat it by creating 100 requests, each 64kb.
-- In case of `onunload` the request is completed when the current document is already unloaded, so we don't get server response (which is usually empty).
+- We don't get the server response if the request is made `onunload`, because the document is already unloaded at that time.
+    - Usually, the server sends empty response to such requests, so it's not a problem.